Welcome, North Carolina Weather

 - How many rainy days does Welcome get?

-- Welcome averages about 76 rainy days per year.
+- Welcome averages about 76 days with measurable rain or snow each year.

 - What hardiness zone is Welcome?